De man van 2.02.57

 8. His 10K PR is slow (by world-class marathoner’s standards)

 Kimetto’s last 10K of the Berlin Marathon was clocked in 28:51.
 His 10K split from 25-35K was 28:39.
 His standalone 10K PR?
 A scant 28:30, set in Nairobi in 2011 according to iaaf.org.
 Since he started competing seriously in 2011, Kimetto hasn’t run many 10K races, hence the reason for his “slow” personal best, but given that most of the other runners who have run 2:04 or faster for the marathon have run 27 minutes or faster for 10K on the track or roads, it’s likely that Kimetto could too.
-Heck, his half-marathon PR of 59:14 lends to back-to-back 27:56s—plus another kilometer at that pace!
+Heck, his half-marathon PR of 59:14 lends to back-to-back 27:56s—plus another kilometer at that pace!9.
+His wife passed out when he broke the world record.

 According to the Daily Nation, Kimetto’s wife, Caroline Chepkorir passed out amongst a large gathering of friends in Eldoret after watching her husband break the world record on Sunday. ”I am so happy, I don’t even have words to describe it,” Chepkorir told allAfrica.com after she recovered.
 “I can’t even comprehend it.”